lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

     }
 ```

-> `lf_set_destructor(<out>, <destructor>);`

-Specify the destructor `destructor` used to deallocate any dynamic data set on the output port `out`.

-> `lf_set_copy_constructor(<out>, <copy_constructor>);`

-Specify the copy constructor `copy_constructor` used to copy construct any dynamic data set on the output port `out` if the receiving port is $mutable$.

 Here, the first reaction schedules an integer-valued action to trigger after 200 microseconds.
 As explained below, action payloads are carried by tokens.
 The second reaction grabs the token rather than the value using the syntax `a->token` (the name of the action followed by `->token`).
 It then forwards the token to the output.
 The output data type is `int*` not `int` because the token carries a pointer to dynamically allocated memory that contains the value.
 All inputs and outputs with types ending in `*` or `[]` are carried by tokens.

+> `lf_set_destructor(<out>, <destructor>);`

+Specify the destructor `destructor` used to deallocate any dynamic data set on the output port `out`.

+> `lf_set_copy_constructor(<out>, <copy_constructor>);`

+Specify the `copy_constructor` used to copy construct any dynamic data set on the output port `out` if the receiving port is $mutable$.

-All of the `lf_set` macros will overwrite any output value previously set at the same logical time and will cause the final output value to be sent to all reactors connected to the output.
-They also all set a local `<out>->is_present` variable to true.
+`lf_set` (and `lf_set_token`) will overwrite any output value previously set at the same logical time and will cause the final output value to be sent to all reactors connected to the output.
+They also set a local `<out>->is_present` variable to true.
 This can be used to subsequently test whether the output value has been set.

 </div>